-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH CLY.
-PHYSICIANS should state OCCUPATION is very important.
-1. PLACE OF DEATH Primary Registration District No. 6.125 (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
+PLACE OF DEATE Registration District No......
+Primary Registration District No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 5.
+SEX 4.
+COLOR OR RACE 5.
 SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) I HEREBY CERTIFY, That I attended deceased from ...
-Must b SA.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE YEARS If LESS than 1 Монтиз DAYS 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ... (b) General nature of industry, business, or establishment in which employed (or employer)..... (c) Name of employer 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (c)fy (STATE OR COUNTRY) (Signed)...(Q (Address) \State the DISHARD CAUSING DEATH, or in deaths from VIOLENT CAUSES, state (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (corite the word) 17.
+I HEREBY CERTIFY, That I attended decreased from Och 5A.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 1925,60 001 14 195 5 that I last saw he alive on a last stated above, at 1,00 at m.
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) 857 THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE li LESS than I YEARS MONTHS DAYS day. brs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry.
+CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer). (c) Name of employer 18.
+WHERE WAS DISEASE CONTRACTED 9.
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHS......
+10. NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY (STATE OR COUNTRY) N. B.-Every item of informs CAUSE OF DEATH in plain 12.
+MAIDEN NAME OF MOTHER State the Dinnam Causing Drafts, or in deaths from Violinty Causing state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-REGISTRAR
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT ...
+(Address) 15.
+ADDRESS